-The new message type (ACTIVELEASEQUERY) is designed to assist requestor keeping up to date in real-time (or near real-time) with DHCPv6 bindings.
+The new message type (ACTIVELEASEQUERY) is designed for keeping the requestor up to date in real-time (or near real-time) with DHCPv6 bindings.
 It asks the server to return DHCPv6 bindings activity that occurs subsequent to the receipt of the Active Leasequery request.